GPocobelli/r-project-workflow/README.md

 ### Secure Management of Keys or Tokens

-With the `.Renviron` file you create a template for securely storing sensitive tokens or keys, which you can access via
+With the `.Renviron` file a template is created for securely storing sensitive tokens or keys, which you can access via:

 ``` r
 api_token <- Sys.getenv("API_TOKEN")